 3. Choose an earlier working state (Date/Time) and click Next to start the restore process.

-Method 2.
-Start System Restore from Windows Safe Mode.
+Method 1.
+Start System Restore from Windows Advanced Options.

+That’s all folks!
 Did it work for you?
-Please leave a comment in the comment section below or even better: like and share this blog post in the social networks to help other users like you!
+Please leave a comment in the comment section below or even better: like and share this blog post in the social networks to help spread the word about it.